 1: Practices Strong Communication

 33% of employees report that a lack of open, honest communication has the most negative impact on employee morale.
-Maintaining open communication through a variety of channels is crucial for production as well as dental team comradery.
+Maintaining open communication through a variety of channels is crucial for production as well as team comradery.
 When employees are left in the dark, it is that much more challenging for them to feel connected and engaged.
 Moreover, communication works as a two-way street.
 By managing with transparency, you also allow staff to feel comfortable approaching you with their own ideas, questions and concerns.
 Gaining the trust of your staff sets the entire team and practice up for uncapped success.

 2: Recognizes Individual Strengths